Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Conductivities, viscosities, and cross-transport coefficients

 \subsection{Heat and charge currents}

-Refs.~\cite{simoncelli2020,dragasevic2023} discussed how in the hydrodynamic regime of thermal transport the heat current is made up of a diffusive and a hydrodynamic component, which share formal analogies to the diffusive and hydrodynamic flux components that appear in the description of transport for rarefied classical fluids~\cite{brenner_navierstokes_2005,sambasivam_numerical_2014,schwarz_openfoam_2023,maurer_second-order_2003,dongari_pressure-driven_2009}.
-To show that these two heat-flux components emerge also in the thermoelectric regime, we express the deviation from global equilibrium of the electron-phonon system in terms of relaxons:
+Refs.~\cite{simoncelli2020,dragasevic2023} discussed how, in the hydrodynamic regime of thermal transport, the heat current is made up of a diffusive and a hydrodynamic component, which share formal analogies to the same components used to describe transport in rarefied classical fluids \cite{brenner_navierstokes_2005,sambasivam_numerical_2014,schwarz_openfoam_2023,maurer_second-order_2003,dongari_pressure-driven_2009}.
+To show that these two heat-flux components emerge also in the coupled electron-phonon regime, we express the deviation from global equilibrium of the electron-phonon system in terms of relaxons,